ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
-% value emitted 133 !== % value emitted 132 on line 328 of treesort.pt
-% value emitted 379 !== % value emitted 376 on line 570 of treesort.pt
+% value emitted 378 !== % value emitted 376 on line 570 of treesort.pt
-% value emitted 577 !== % value emitted 572 on line 660 of treesort.pt
+% value emitted 576 !== % value emitted 572 on line 660 of treesort.pt
-% value emitted 734 !== % value emitted 727 on line 804 of treesort.pt
+% value emitted 733 !== % value emitted 727 on line 804 of treesort.pt
 % value emitted 337 !== % value emitted 335 on line 808 of treesort.pt

 ```